vtruo009/R-Match/src/server/README.md

                         }
                     ```
             -   error:
-                -   Unauthorized: -> Status code: 401
+                -   Unauthorized -> Status code: 401
-                -   Email does not exist: -> Status code: 400
+                -   Email does not exist -> Status code: 400
-                -   Email of the logged-in user is requested: -> Status code: 400
+                -   Email of the logged-in user is requested -> Status code: 400

 Faculty Member API